AtsushiSakai/PythonRobotics/docs/modules/mapping/point_cloud_sampling/point_cloud_sampling_main.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 .. figure:: voxel_point_sampling.png

-Voxel grid sampling is a method of reducing point cloud data by using
+Voxel grid sampling is a method of reducing point cloud data by using the

-Voxel grids which is regular grids in three-dimensional space.
+`Voxel grids <https://en.wikipedia.org/wiki/Voxel>`_ which is regular grids
+in three-dimensional space.

 This method determines which each point is in a grid, and replaces the point
 clouds that are in the same Voxel with their average to reduce the number of